What is Half of 1/4th Cup?

 Many baking recipes, such as cookies or cakes, often call for 1/4 cup of ingredients like sugar, flour, or oil.
 Accurately halving 1/4 cup is key to preserving the texture and flavor of your baked goods when halving these recipes.

 In cooking, sauces, dressings, and marinades frequently require 1/4 cup of various liquids or chopped ingredients.
 For example, a salad dressing might need 1/4 cup of oil, or a marinade could call for 1/4 cup of soy sauce.
-Being able to halve these measurements allows you to adjust the quantity of your dishes without compromising on taste.
+Halving these measurements allows you to adjust the quantity of your dishes without compromising on taste.

 Practical Tips